-Pro Planning Tip: Consider bookmarking this article into a “Rome” folder in your browser.
+Pro Tip: If you find this post helpful then consider bookmarking in your browser so you can circle back to it when you’re in Rome.
 This way you can circle back to it while planning.
 Also, check out our Best Rome Tours so you can see the Eternal City right.

 11 Things to See and do in Trastevere, Rome

 When you are done exploring Trastevere click on one of the below icons to see another area like nearby Jewish Ghetto or Campo!

 1. Ponte Sisto

 Ponte Sisto is one of Rome’s most popular pedestrian bridges which can be witnessed at night or in the day.
 This is due to its beauty but also the fact that it connects Campo de’ Fiori with Trastevere.
 Bath areas are buzzing with traffic almost around the clock and the Ponte Sisto connects them together.